Banking Savings & Money Market Accounts

 What is a savings account?

-A savings account is a type of bank account designed to allow you to put away money you don’t intend to spend in the near term.
-Savings accounts typically pay interest in the form of an annual percentage yield (APY), which can serve as an incentive for you to keep money in the account.
+A savings account is a type of bank account designed for depositing money you don’t plan to spend immediately.
+Savings accounts typically express rates as an annual percentage yield (APY), which accounts for your annual earnings with compound interest (or the interest you earn on interest).

 People use savings accounts for a variety of purposes.
-For example, you might use yours to save for a new computer, a future vacation, college costs for your kids, an emergency fund, to buy your next car, or any other goal.
+You might use yours to save for a new computer, a vacation, college costs for your kids, an emergency fund, to buy your next car, or any other goal.
+I use mine for money I want to grow but am not ready or able to invest.
+You might even decide to have more than one savings account.
+Some banks allow you to open multiple and create custom names for each, which can help you visualize your savings goals.

-Savings accounts at banks generally come with FDIC insurance.
-This covers you up to at least $250,000 in case the bank fails, and your funds go missing.
 Savings accounts don’t lose money due to market movements like an investment could.
-They have high liquidity, so they’ve historically been a reasonably stable place to stash any cash you want to have quick access to.
+They have high liquidity, so they’ve historically been a reasonably stable place to stash any cash you want quick access to.
+They also generally come with FDIC insurance when opened with banks or NCUA insurance when opened with credit unions.
+Both cover you up to at least $250,000 in case an institution fails.

 Tip